Chesley Bonestell: Moon scenes

 The airless, waterless environment of the Moon was assumed to experience little or no erosion, apart from the effects of extreme hot and cold (thermal erosion) during the lunar day-and-night cycle, resulting only in very fine dust particles that would settle on the surface (The Conquest of Space, Chapter 2)—meaning that steep, jutting, sharp-edged landforms in lower lunar gravity in principle could remain unchanged over long ages.
 However, telescopic views of the Moon already had suggested by the 1940s and earlier that lunar landforms were in fact more rounded in shape.
 Bonestell apparently was aware of the evidence, but exercised a personal choice to depict more interesting steep and rugged lunar terrain that would become iconic in the popular imagination.
+The September 1945 issue of Mechanix Illustrated featured the article "Rocket to the Moon" by Willy Ley, with color illustrations by Bonestell, including the cover depicting a huge bullet-shaped rocket being readied for launch.
+Accompanying the text inside, Bonestell depicted views of Earth and the lunar surface from space, including vistas observed through portals on the smaller crewed rocket now free of the outer shell that powered the launch.
 After the success of his imagined views of Saturn seen from its different moons for Life in 1944, Bonestell created another set of photo-like paintings for the magazine in 1946 for a journey from Earth to the Moon and back by rocket.
-Other notable lunar scenes included a winged rocket on the Moon (cover of the book The Conquest of Space) and explorers with moontractors above a lunar plain (from Collier's Weekly in 1952).
+Other notable lunar scenes included a winged rocket on the Moon from 1948 (on the dust cover of the 1949 book The Conquest of Space), the rocky lunar landscapes in the 1950 motion picture Destination Moon, and explorers with moontractors above a lunar plain (from Collier's Weekly in 1952).
 Bonestell's more dramatic version of lunar vistas became what many thought the Moon should have looked like.
 As reported by special effects expert Douglas Trumbull in the 2018 documentary Chesley Bonestell: A Brush with the Future, director Stanley Kubrick chose to depict the surface of the Moon in his 1968 motion picture 2001: A Space Odyssey after Bonestell's sharp and craggy vision rather than recreate the more accurate, but visually duller, worn-down rolling vistas revealed by lunar probes in the 1960s.